GOP lawmakers slam Chinese Communist Party's 'appalling record of repression' on 70th anniversary

 LIZ CHENEY ACCUSES RAND PAUL OF PUTTING TERRORISTS 'FIRST' AFTER HE SAYS SHE'S 'WARMONGERING'

-The representatives' statement, which calls on Americans "to ensuring that the Chinese Communist Party is left in the ash heap of history," draws a stark contrast to the laudatory tweet marking the occasion sent Tuesday morning by President Trump.
+The representatives' statement, which says Americans should dedicate themselves "to ensuring that the Chinese Communist Party is left in the ash heap of history," draws a stark contrast to the laudatory tweet marking the occasion sent Tuesday morning by President Trump.

 "Congratulations to President Xi and the Chinese people on the 70th Anniversary of the People's Republic of China!"
 Trump wrote.

 Though Trump has traded tariffs with Chinese President Xi Jinping, he has often been criticized for being too soft on international strongmen.
-In a recording of a 2018 speech to GOP donors, which was obtained by CNN, Trump joked about Xi's status as president for life after the Comunist party removed term limits for its leader.
+In a recording of a 2018 speech to GOP donors, which was obtained by CNN, Trump joked about Xi's status as president for life after the Communist Party removed term limits for its leader.

 HONG KONG VIOLENCE LEAVES 1 SHOT BY POLICE AS CHINA MARKS 70TH ANNIVERSARY OF COMMUNIST PARTY